neonmik/Wave-Machine-Firmware/README.md

 + Hardware files bug fixes:
     + Create a better abstraction layer between the hardware and the software (synth) - currently theres issues passing hardware avriables to the software variables...
 ADSR/pitch. will also allow for better multicore support
-+ Mod bug fixes:-
-    + Improved algorithm:-
-        + Mad inputs tidier/more unified - created a struct to hold all of the config for each destination
-        + this isn't going to work, it's easier to make each input accept signed 16bit number (direct from the oscillator) _Make a switchable output between signed and unsign methods (Vib == Signed, Trem||Vector == Unsigned)_
-    + Mod is now opperated by the Synth code -> Move update closer to synth/dac code:- could probably do with being intergrated like ADSR

 + Add Arp mode
 + Arp functionality bug fixes:
     + Arp can't keep up if at high speeds (above 1/16, or 1/32)...
 ONLY while on arp page:- MUST but the update of the controls is causing an issue, need to add multicore mailbox/greater issue of unstable controls...